 The fifth step is to enable each entity and field you need, this is another manual step.

 6. Import Sync Filters

 The sixth step is to export the sync filters from your old project to your new project.
-The reason why this is the fourth step is because you need to enable fields and entities so the sync filters can import correctly.
+The reason why this is the sixth step is because you need to enable fields and entities so the sync filters can import correctly.

 7. Import Forms and Views

 The seventh step is to import the Forms and Views which you exported from your old project.